-While Raspberry Pi boards have been around since 2012, they have been powered by Broadcom SoCs.
+While Raspberry Pi boards have been around since 2012, they have historically been powered by Broadcom SoCs.
 But in January 2021 we saw the first Raspberry Pi silicon, the RP2040 arrive and in a short space of time it has become a major SoC in the maker community.
-With two Arm Cortex M0+ cores running at 133 MHz, 264KB of RAM and up to 16MB of Flash, these chips open up a new range of microcontrollers that compete more closely with traditional Arduino boards than a Raspberry Pi 4.
+With two Arm Cortex M0+ cores running at 133 MHz, 264KB of RAM and up to 16MB of Flash (stored external to the RP2040), these chips open up a new range of microcontrollers that compete more closely with traditional Arduino boards than a Raspberry Pi 4.
+Raspberry Pi used the RP2040 in its Lego compatible Build HAT in place of the STM32 that Lego uses in its control bricks.

-While Raspberry Pi has its own RP2040-powered board in the Raspberry Pi Pico, there are now more than sixty, third-party solutions that offer improvements which range from smaller sizes to built-in Wi-Fi, more storage or a lot of additional outputs.
+The Raspberry Pi Pico, and the Raspberry Pi Pico W are both great boards, but there are many more to choose from.
+There are now over sixty, third-party boards that offer improvements which range from smaller sizes to built-in Wi-Fi, more storage or a lot of additional outputs.
 There are even RP2040-powered keypads and RP2040 breakouts designed to be embedded into your next project.
 All of these boards share the same $1 RP2040 chip, but offer much more than the stock model.

-To help you choose, we’ve listed the best RP2040 boards below.
+With Raspberry Pi still being hard to come by we've compiled the best RP2040 boards to get your projects up and running.
 These boards can be used for everything from general learning to building Wi-Fi connected robots to implementing basic A.I.

 Shopping Tips for RP2040 Boards

 - What size / pins do you need?
 Smaller RP2040 boards like Pimoroni's Tiny RP2040, SparkFun's Pro Micro RP2040 and Adafruit's QT Py RP2040 have fewer than the standard 40 pins, but can fit in smaller projects.

 - Choose your ecosystem: The pinouts of different RP2040 boards may align with different add-ons.
 For example, Adafruit’s Feather RP2040 is compatible with around two dozen different FeatherWing, including those which offer wireless connectivity while the Pico itself connects directly to Pimroni’s “packs."